 Imagine replacing heat-dissipating electrons with massless high-speed photons – particles of light, moving at the ultimate speed of the universe.
 Imagine using photons to transmit high-bandwidth signals with low power consumption.
 Even better, imagine creating photonic integrated circuits – electron and photon-based chips that process and transmit light the way current microchips process and transmit electrical signals.
 What new applications will emerge?

-This is the high-capacity, data-driven future economy the MIT-based Knowledge and Innovation for Manufacturing Initiative is building toward.
-The Initiative brings cutting-edge knowledge for the design and manufacture of photonic integrated circuits to a broad range of audiences, from elementary school students to professionals from multi-national companies, by offering education packages and programs, internship and summer learning opportunities, certification training, and more.
+This is the high-capacity, data-driven future economy the MIT-based AIM Academy is building toward.
+The Academy brings cutting-edge knowledge for the design and manufacture of photonic integrated circuits to a broad range of audiences, from elementary school students to professionals from multi-national companies, by offering education packages and programs, internship and summer learning opportunities, certification training, and more.

 It is also building a roadmap to chart the transformative impact of integrated photonics, as this maturing technology expands and extends the applications and successes of the electronics industry.

-In 2020, the Initiative began working across many advanced manufacturing technologies, and is set to help establish America as a global leader in high-tech manufacturing.
+In 2020, the Academy began working across many advanced manufacturing technologies, and is set to help establish America as a global leader in high-tech manufacturing.